I-am-PUID-0/DUMB_docs/docs/features/usage.md

 ---

 ## ⚡ Shutdown Handling
-DMB handles graceful shutdown of all services.
+DUMB handles graceful shutdown of all services.

 This includes: